sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 ### Setting up a public network shared folder using Samba
 In order to use the pi as a hub for sharing files conveniently, we set it up as a sambanserver in [samba.md](samba.md)

-### Enabling hitch-less streaming playback on the raspberry pi 4b
+### Enabling hitch-less streaming playback on the raspberry Pi 4b
 Just follow [streaming.md](streaming.md)

+### Slightly overclock the Pi for even smoother media playback.
+Hitches and freezes are now minimized, but we can still safely crank up the performance a bit.
+The process is quite easy, and the results are (not) noticable.
+Have a look at [overclock.md](overclock.md)